tienthanh214/Invisibility-Cloak/README.md

 Make you become invisible with Python and OpenCV

 # Describle
+uncompleted project.
+I hope can make this project better in the future
 # Technique
 Very simple, remove the foreground frame:
 1. Capture and store the background (save this in the temp.txt file and then just open and load it)